shanet/Cryptully/docs/building.rst

 1. ``$ apt-get install python-dev python-qt4-dev python-m2crypto python-stdeb``
 2. Download and extract PyInstaller from http://www.pyinstaller.org.
 3. ``$ cd /path/to/cryptully/``

-From here you may either build a standalone executable, or a deb file.

-Standalone executable:

 4. ``$ python make.py dist /path/to/pyinstaller/``

-deb package:

-4. ``$ python make.py deb``

 If everything went as intended, the packaged application should be in ``dist/``.